ga4gh-gks/ga4gh-gks.github.io/variant_annotation.md

 ## Email Lists

-You can contact the variant representation group using [our Google Group](https://groups.google.com/a/ga4gh.org/d/forum/ga4gh-variant-annotation).
+You can contact the variant annotation group using [our Google Group](https://groups.google.com/a/ga4gh.org/d/forum/ga4gh-variant-annotation).

 ## Documents